Brian Correll Airshows

 In 2005 he attended Air Force Pilot Training finishing at the top of his class while cementing his love for aerobatics and passion for aviation.
 Currently Brian serves as an instructor pilot on the KC-135 for the Air Force Reserves having flown to numerous countries around the world including combat missions in the Middle East.

-Inspired by Kansas aviation pioneers such as Harold Krier and Tex Johnson, Brian began flying airshows in 2008 and upgraded to his current aircraft in 2010.
+Inspired by Kansas aviation pioneers such as Harold Krier and Tex Johnston, Brian began flying airshows in 2008 and upgraded to his current aircraft in 2010.
 Brian and his wife Rachel live near Wichita Kansas in a community airpark with their two sons.
 He is a Production Test Pilot for Textron Aviation and an Instructor Pilot in the Air Force Reserves.

 This is not your dad’s Pitts… The airshow aircraft piloted by Brian is a highly modified Pitts S2S, much different than the original aircraft that left the factory in 1979.
 Brian is a FAA Certified A&P Mechanic and has used those skills to modify and maintain his aircraft.
 The red and blue Pitts Biplane has been strengthened and modified making it capable of the extreme aerobatic routine that Brian puts his aircraft through.
 The use of lightweight materials throughout, enlarged control surfaces and increased power all add up to give the aircraft insane performance with nostalgic biplane style.

 Contact Us for booking information at your next airshow!

 Checkout our schedule.
 You can click to visit the event webpages for more information.
 Be sure to follow us on Facebook and Instagram to stay connected for the latest updates.
 We hope to see you at our next show!